Try it Before You Buy It! Order One Copy and use the code FREEPROOF at checkout to get your sample order for no charge!

 • Use a squeegee or credit card to push out any air bubbles.

 ProTip: Work from the center of your sticker outward when removing bubbles, and try to get as many of them out as you can.
-Trapped air can weaken the glue over time.
+Trapped air can weaken the glue over time and create entry points for moisture that reduce weatherproof performance.

 Step 4: Allow the Sticker(s) to Cure